microsoft/genaiscript/docs/cli.md

 ### --out-annotations <file>

-Emit annotations in the specified file as a JSON array, JSON Lines or a CSV file if the file ends with `.csv`.
+Emit annotations in the specified file as a JSON array, JSON Lines, [SARIF](https://sarifweb.azurewebsites.net/) or a CSV file if the file ends with `.csv`.

 ```bash
 node .gptools/gptools.js run <tool> <spec> --out-annotations diags.csv